 I am concerned about eating in the dining centers due to COVID.
 What safety measures have been implemented to support students?

 Students with meal plans can choose to eat in the dining centers, get any meal to-go, or grab a meal at a central location on campus during peak meal times.
-For additional information on the safety measures and options available, please visit the COVID-19 page on the Department of Residence website.
+For additional information on the safety measures and options available, please visit the COVID-19 page on the Housing and Dining (UHD) website.

 I am concerned about living on campus, including moving into the residence halls and common gathering spaces.
 What safety measures have been implemented to support students?

 Students are able to select from two different move-in options, signing up for a move-in window of two hours with no more than three guests to assist.
 This will spread the move-in process out across a two-week period.
 Common gathering spaces will have reduced capacities to accommodate social distancing guidelines.
-Through Department of Residence facilities, staff will be increasing routine cleaning practices to help prevent the spread of COVID-19.
-For additional information on the safety measures, please visit the COVID-19 page on the Department of Residence website.
+Through UHD facilities, staff will be increasing routine cleaning practices to help prevent the spread of COVID-19.
+For additional information on the safety measures, please visit the COVID-19 page on the UHD website.

 Due to my disability, I need to be seated in a specific part of the classroom to remove a barrier to access.
 Does safety measures due to COVID impact me?